mevdschee/php-wamp-observer/README.md

 http://localhost:9999/

-This endpoint can be scraped by other tools such as [php-observability](https://github.com/mevdschee/php-observability) (creating a mesh) by using it's "-scrape" parameter.
+This endpoint can be scraped by other tools such as [php-observability](https://github.com/mevdschee/php-observability).

 ### Example metrics